sodadata/docs/soda/connect-spark.md

 ## Connect to Spark DataFrames

-- For use with [programmatic Soda scans]({% link soda-core/programmatic.md %}), only.
+- For use with [programmatic Soda scans]({% link soda-library/programmatic.md %}), only.
 - Unlike other data sources, Soda Core for SparkDf does _not_ require a configuration YAML file to run scans against Spark DataFrames.

 A Spark cluster contains a distributed collection of data.
 Spark DataFrames are distributed collections of data that are organized into named columns, much like a table in a database, and which are stored in-memory in a cluster.

 To make a DataFrame available to Soda Core to run scans against, you must use a driver program like PySpark and the Spark API to link DataFrames to individual, named, temporary tables in the cluster.
 You pass this information into a Soda scan programatically.
-You can also pass Soda Cloud connection details programmatically; see [Connect Soda Core for SparkDF to Soda Cloud]({% link soda-core/connect-core-to-cloud.md %}#connect-soda-core-for-sparkdf-to-soda-cloud).
+You can also pass Soda Cloud connection details programmatically; see [below](#connect-soda-library-for-sparkdf-to-soda-cloud).
 Refer to <a href="https://github.com/sodadata/soda-core/blob/main/soda/core/tests/examples/example_python_api.py" target="_blank">the soda-core repo in GitHub</a> for details.

 1. If you are _not_ installing Soda Core Spark DataFrames on a cluster, skip to step 2.
 To install Soda Core Spark DataFrames on a cluster, such as a Kubernetes cluster or a Databricks cluster, install <a href="https://packages.debian.org/buster/libsasl2-dev" target="_blank"> `libsasl2-dev` </a> _before_ installing `soda-core-spark-df`.
 For Ubuntu users, install `libsasl2-dev` using the following command:
 ```shell